 HEAP is a federally funded energy program designed to help households with limited income pay for energy costs.
 Eligible households may receive a regular HEAP benefit, emergency benefit, heating equipment repair or replacement benefit and/or HEAP cooling assistance.
-The regular HEAP benefit amount depends on whether the household pays for heat directly, the type of heat, or whether the heat is included in the rent or mortgage.
+The regular HEAP benefit amount depends on whether the household pays for heat directly (and if so the type of heat), or whether heat is included in the rent.

 Eligibility is based on household size, residency, citizenship/immigration status, and income.
 Regular and emergency HEAP payments may be made directly to home energy suppliers on behalf of eligible households that pay directly for their energy costs.
 Most applicants in NYC who want to obtain a HEAP grant must submit an application when the program opens, typically in November.
 However, certain households may not be required to apply for HEAP, as they will be authorized through New York State’s automatic payment process.

 EMERGENCY HEAP BENEFITS

 Emergency assistance is available to HEAP eligible households that pay directly for heat.
 Emergency HEAP is also known as “E” HEAP in NYC.
 For more information, see below, Emergency HEAP.